 He does make a good point, but one I can’t totally agree with because it comes across as a blanket statement that’s not true.
 If every post that’s written comes across as “I, I, I” and offers nothing else, it’s possible that at some point some readers might not want to visit anymore.

 I’ll counter that point by asking a few questions.
-One, what if the blog is a collection of personal stories by someone like our friend Charles Gulotta writes on Mostly Bright Ideas?
+One, what if the blog is a collection of personal stories?
 What about like my business blog, Mitch’s Blog, where I often lead into my points of view by telling true stories of things I’ve encountered to help people identify with the lesson of the day?
 For that matter, what about this blog, where often even if I’m giving a tutorial or lesson on something it’s usually based on something that happened to me, which I tell so that people know what prompted me to give them details on how to do something?

 Those are the questions; time for the 5 reasons why your blog is definitely about you.

 1. Blogs with personality make for a better read.
 If you read Marcus’ post literally, it’s almost saying that you should just sell or market and not do anything else.
-Of course he’s not saying that, nor does he do that.
-What’s great about his blog is that he’s very personable.
-What’s also interesting about his blog is that, though he wrote this particular piece, he writes a lot of posts about himself, telling stories of what happened and what brought him to the place he is today.
-I don’t have to pick one out specifically; just go look for yourself (his stuff is great to read).
+Of course he’s not saying that, nor does he do that; he’s very personable.
+What’s also interesting about his blog is he writes a lot of posts about himself, telling stories of what happened and what brought him to the place he is today.

 2. We want to feel we know the person writing the blog, no matter what type of blog it is.
 Think about this one for a bit.
 If someone is writing a “make money” blog, which a lot of people do, what is it that separates them from everyone else?
 Why are there only a few people making it big with those types of blogs and so many others are failing?
 For that matter, what separates those blogs that make money, regardless of niche, from all the others?